 ISO 14021 / 14022 / 14023: Self-declared labels (Type II)

 ISO 14021 defines standards for self-declared environmental claims regarding products and services.
 However, these claims are made voluntarily.
+As such no third-party verification is required.
+This is known as a type II environmental declaration or label.

 While 14021 defined terms and definitions, 14022 defines the symbols that can be used.